Digitale-Lernwelten/release/README.md

 To install the plugin, follow these instructions.

-1. Open your terminal and go to your Craft project:
+1. Add this path to your composer "repositories" in your Craft project:

-        cd /path/to/project
+        ´´´ "repositories": [
+    {
+      "type": "path",
+      "url": "../craft-release/",
+      "options": {
+        "symlink": true
+      }
+    }
+  ],
+  ´´´

 2. Then tell Composer to load the plugin: